Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: NUMERICAL BENEFITS

 \subsection{R-CLVF with Warmstarting}

-In the previous conference paper, we introduced a two-step process, that first finds the SRCIS, and then finds the CLVF.
-This process requires solving the TV-R-CLVF-VI two times, each with a complete initialization.
+In the previous work, we introduced a two-step process: first, the SRCIS is computed, then the R-CLVF is computed.
+This process requires solving the TV-R-CLVF-VI two times, each with different initializations.
 In this subsection, we show that the converged value function for the first step can be used to warmstart the second step computation.